Pneumonia is a lung infection caused by bacteria, viruses, or fungi.

 - Has taken antibiotics at home, but isn't getting better

-If your child has CAP caused by bacteria, he will be given antibiotics.
+If your child has CAP caused by bacteria, antibiotics will be given.
 Antibiotics are not given for pneumonia caused by a virus.
 This is because antibiotics do not kill viruses.
 Other medicines, such as antivirals, may be given if your child has the flu.

 Many children can be treated at home.
 If so, your child may need to take medicines such as antibiotics or antivirals.

 - Make sure your child does not miss any doses.

 - Make sure your child takes all the medicine as directed.
 Do not stop giving the medicine, even when your child starts feeling better.

 Do not give your child cough medicine or cold medicine unless your doctor says it is OK.
 Coughing helps the body get rid of mucus from the lungs.

 Other home care measures include: